bbauska/css-mastering-css/README.md

 -   CSS Background Properties
 -   CSS Border Properties

-In the last chapter, we learned about the basics of CSS, its history, types, versions, and other properties such as how to add CSS on classes, id, commenting out code, basic HTML, and linking HTML with CSS.
-Now here we are going to discuss various important properties of CSS such as display, positioning, border, grid, flex height, width, color, font, and so on.
+<p>In the last chapter, we learned about the basics of CSS, its history,
+types, versions, and other properties such as how to add CSS on classes, id, commenting out code, basic HTML, and linking HTML with CSS.
+Now here we are going to discuss various important properties of CSS such as display, positioning, border, grid, flex height, width, color, font, and so on.</p>

-You style HTML elements via CSS properties.
-Different HTML ele- ments may have different CSS layouts to set.
+<p>You style HTML elements via CSS properties.
+Different HTML ele- ments
+may have different CSS layouts to set.
 CSS layouts can be organized into CSS rules.
 CSS rule binds a set of CSS layouts together, and applies all the elements to HTML elements that match the CSS rule.
-This document will include both CSS layouts and CSS rules in more detail.
+This document will include both CSS layouts and CSS rules in more detail.</p>

-In CSS, there are various properties; below you will get the list of all attributes and then we separate those properties into different sections.
+<p>In CSS, there are various properties; below you will get the list of
+all attributes and then we separate those properties into different sections.</p>

 DOI: